apache/artemis-website/README.md

 Then ensure you are within a checkout directory of the website repo for instructions/commands that follow.

-You can optionally isolate the ActiveMQ website dependencies from your general environment by configuring Bundler to use a local install path with `bundle config set path --local vendor/bundle` from within the site checkout.
+You can optionally isolate the Artemis website dependencies from your general environment by configuring Bundler to use a local install path with `bundle config set path --local vendor/bundle` from within the site checkout.
 This sets the _./.bundle/config_ file to have Bundle install items in the _./vendor/bundle_ directory.
 Both are ignored in _.gitignore_ to help prevent showing or checking in changes to them.